NYS Traffic Safety Statistical Repository

 - Administrative Adjudication (AA), maintained by the DMV

 - A third system that captures data about impaired driving tickets issued in New York City, maintained by the NYPD.

 How often are the data updated?

 Preliminary crash data are added to the repository monthly.
 It is important to note that the monthly updates to the preliminary data will include new or additional information, with the final counts for the year traditionally being available in September of the following year.
 You can find the current snapshot date on the TSSR page > Data Sources.
-Traffic ticket data are updated at least twice a year.
+Traffic ticket data are updated quarterly.

 What can I learn about crashes in New York State?

 In addition to data on crashes statewide or at the county level, you can see reports on different types of crashes, including motorcycle, pedestrian, bicycle and large truck crashes, as well as alcohol-related, drug-related, and speed-related crashes.
 The reports provide a variety of data, including

 - Number of persons killed and injured, by their role in the crash (driver, passenger, pedestrian, bicyclist) and by age